 You should be especially concerned if it’s happening often or in on-again-off-again episodes and with certain activities.
 The good news is, addressing it when you first start to notice it may save you from more advanced damage in the future.

 Numbness in toes can be caused by circulation problems or a nerve issue in the toe itself, but more often than not, the low back is the culprit.
+This is especially the case if it’s not just numb but there is pain and numbness in the big toe.
 Let’s look at the link between the low back and big toe.

 Big Toe Numbness and Your Low Back